gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 | A list, **clock_list**, can be reversed using the reversed function: ``reversed(clock_list)``.
 | The python object obtained from the reversed function can used directly by **display.show**.
+| Note that is it not necessary to create the list from Image.ALL_CLOCKS, since the reversed fucntion can work directly on Image.ALL_CLOCKS.

 .. code-block:: python